Ravens clinch playoff spot with 38-3 rout of Bengals

 Ravens: None reported.

-Bengals: WR Tee Higgins suffered a hamstring injury in the first quarter and was ruled out.
+Bengals: Higgins was ruled out after the hamstring injury.
 C Trey Hopkins suffered a left knee injury in the second half and was declared out.

 UP NEXT

-The Ravens advance to the playoffs for the third straight year.
+The Ravens advance to the playoffs for the third straight year, will travel to either Tennessee or Indianapolis next Sunday.
 The Bengals end another disappointing year and extend their playoff drought to five seasons.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL